Ricimon/FFXIV-RaidsRewritten/README.md

 - Enter `/xlplugins` in the chat window and go to the **All Plugins** tab in the opened window.
 - Search for the **RaidsRewritten** plugin and click **install**.

-## What's happening?

-RaidsRewritten is (currently) entirely executed client-side.
-It hooks fight events to spawn fake attack VFX objects, then runs custom hit-detection checks to determine if the local player was hit by a fake attack.
-If so, this plugin hijacks client controls to simulate the effects of a stun, knockback, etc. If multiple players are running the plugin, mechanic variations between all players are synced via using a fixed RNG seed.

-⚠️ ***To be clear, RaidsRewritten does not change anything about the original fight, it only adds fake mechanics on top of it.
-Nothing sent to and from official Square Enix game servers are modified, and hijacked player controls are only capable of performing what a player is normally able to perform (ex. a fake knockback is just forced movement in the knockback direction).*** ⚠️

 ## Contributing